klaudiosinani/qoa/readme.md

   handle: 'username'
 };

-// using general `prompt` async method qoa.prompt([input]).then(log);
+// using the `prompt` async method qoa.prompt([input]).then(log);
 //=> { username: 'klaussinani' }